eecs-330/winter2020/pages/_assignments/hw6.md

 * Spotify UI:
   * Lighthouse Accessibility Score === 100 **(6 pts)**

 *Note*: 1 point will be deducted from this score for each ten-point range below 100 your assignment falls into.
-For example, if you score a 94 on accessibility, you will get 3 points here.
-If you score a 86, you'll get 2 points.
+For example, if you score a 94 on accessibility, you will get 5 points here.
+If you score a 86, you’ll get 4 points, etc.
-Once you fall below a score of 70, you're out of luck.

 ## Part 2: Accessibility Critique